miickel/gulp-angular-templatecache/README.md

 ### filename - {string} [filename='templates.js']

-> Name to use when concatinating.
+> Name to use when concatenating.

 ### options